What to Know

 - New York City remains the epicenter of the nation's COVID-19 outbreak

-New York Gov. Andrew Cuomo announced Wednesday that all New York City playgrounds would be closed due to ongoing issues regarding density at the locations.
+New York Gov. Andrew Cuomo announced in March that all New York City playgrounds would be closed due to ongoing issues regarding density at the locations.

 Just a day earlier, Mayor Bill de Blasio announced 10 playgrounds would be shut down for noncompliance with social distancing measures, and threatened more could be closed too.
 It appears Cuomo beat him to the punch.